 Many people start the new year resolving to eat better, exercise regularly or get more sleep—all with the intention of improving or maintaining their health.

-What’s often missing from their resolutions list are critical preventive care measures like cholesterol, blood glucose and cancer screenings.
+What’s often missing from their resolutions list are critical preventive care measures like cholesterol, blood glucose and breast cancer screenings.